emtenet/xc9500xl-fuse-map/README.md

 The following fuses have been guessed by observing in the playgrounds.

+ - function block ENABLE
- - function block enable
+ - function block FORWARD
- - macro cell CE MUX0
- - macro cell CE MUX1
- - macro cell pt1 MUX0
- - macro cell pt1 MUX1
  - macro cell pt2 MUX0
  - macro cell pt2 MUX1
- - macro cell pt3 MUX0
- - macro cell pt3 MUX1
- - macro cell pt4 MUX0
- - macro cell pt4 MUX1
- - macro cell pt5 MUX0
- - macro cell pt5 MUX1
  - macro cell INVERT
+ - macro cell FROM LOWER (forwarding)
+ - macro cell FROM UPPER (forwarding)
+ - macro cell TO UPPER (forwarding)

 ## Fuses